 It’s hard connecting with students via distance learning.
 You’re on one side of the screen.
 They’re on the other.
 Even worse are the distractions!
 One kid’s parent is walking around half dressed.
 Someone’s got Peppa Pig blaring.
 And, a million little un-muted squares are vying for attention.
 How is any teacher supposed to engage students in a meaningful way?
-To combat the divide, teachers are creating a virtual Bitmoji classroom to share lesson materials, class agendas, announcements, and more.
+To combat the divide, teachers like myself are creating a virtual Bitmoji classroom to share lesson materials, class agendas, announcements, and more.
 Plus?
 It’s fun!

 Have you been bit by the craze?